-If End Length is not zero, an extra bone is generated at the end of transform hierarchy, length is multiplied by last two bone’s distance.
+If the End Length is not zero, an extra bone is generated at the end of transform hierarchy, length is multiplied by last two bone’s distance.

 - End Offset

-If End Offset is not zero, an extra bone is generated at the end of transform hierarchy, offset is in character’s local space.
+If the End Offset is not zero, an extra bone is generated at the end of transform hierarchy, offset is in character’s local space.

 The force applies to bones, in world space.
-Partial force apply to character’s initial pose is cancelled out.
+Partial force applied to a character’s initial pose is cancelled out.

 The force applies to bones, in world space.